In-House Manhole Rehabilitation Saves the City of Hollywood Money and Time

 Epoxytec, in conjunction with the City of Hollywood, Florida, worked to save the City valuable time and money by utilizing its already existing maintenance crew to rehabilitate two deteriorating manholes.
 Your city’s maintenance crew can do the same.

 Before Hollywood’s crew began on-sight training, the maintenance crew was given a demonstration at their warehouse facility.
 Epoxytec CPP would be used to line and protect the manhole, therefore, the crew learned about the features of the product.

-Epoxytec CPP is mixed in a per-proportioned kit, it is easy to apply (cold trowelable), it can be applied to 100% moisture saturated concrete and can cure underwater.
-Furthermore, it can be used as a one coat liner and re-builder, its 16,000 psi compressive strength makes it ideal for a structural rebuild.
+Epoxytec CPP is mixed in a per-proportioned kit, it is easy to apply (cold trowelable), can be applied to 100% moisture-saturated concrete, and can cure underwater.
+Furthermore, it can be used as a one-coat liner and re-builder, its 16,000 psi compressive strength makes it ideal for a structural rebuild.
 Additionally, the product is 100% solid, with no solvents, therefore, it emits no VOCs.

 Members of the crew alternated applying the coating to the walls and bench of the first manhole.
 Epoxytec recommends application at 100 mils DFT, as a minimum application thickness for this product.

 At the end of the first day on-site, the crew was trained and had partially completed the coating of the first manhole.

 Ideally, when training is complete, the crew would be capable of completing a manhole in three to four hours.

 Day two of the project involved much of the same.
 The crew finished coating the first manhole, which was partially completed the day prior.
 Because Epoxytec CPP ties into itself indefinitely and has no re-coat window, it was very easy for the crew to pick up where it had left off the day before.
 Within a short amount of time (less than an hour) the first manhole was completed, and the crew was ready to move on.